The Myth Makers: Conception and writing

 Derek Martinus—who had directed the two previous serials, Galaxy 4 and "Mission to the Unknown"—was discussed as a possible director of The Myth Makers in June 1965, though the role was ultimately assigned to BBC staff director Michael Leeston-Smith.
 It was his only work for the show, though Wiles later wrote to him in hopes that they would collaborate again.
-Designer John Wood visited the British Museum to research Trojan architecture and discovered that their building style had been basic, generally carved from large stone pieces.
-Costume supervisor Daphne Dare was deputised by Tony Pearce for the first episode, while regular make-up designer Sonia Markham was unavailable for the first two episodes, replaced by Elizabeth Blattner, who had supervised the show's first two serials.
+Upon visiting the British Museum to research Trojan architecture, designer John Wood found their building style simplistic, generally carved from large stone pieces.
+Costume supervisor Daphne Dare was deputised by Tony Pearce for the first episode, while Elizabeth Blattner replaced regular make-up designer Sonia Markham for the first two episodes.
 Cotton brought composer Humphrey Searle from Third Programme to write music for the serial; he conducted a group of eight musicians from the Sinfonia of London—who had previously produced music for Cotton's Greek trilogy on Third Programme—to provide about 14 minutes of music cues, significantly consisting of guitar and horns.